 Convolution element response can be computed in two ways.
 One way is to use a linear model frequency response function so that the circuit simulation engine can compute the time-domain impulse response.
 Alternatively, specific nonlinear transient element response code can be used.

-For information on class descriptions, data structure diagrams, and User-Defined Models API functions, refer to User-Defined Models API Reference (modbuild).
+User-Compiled Model data structures and APIs are explained here.
+For data structure diagrams, and User-Defined Models API list, refer to User-Defined Models API Reference (modbuild).